-The HRE team aims to be an internationally respected centre in health economics that promotes efficient, equitable and affordable health care by focusing on translational research.
+The HRE team aims to be an internationally respected centre in applied health economics that promotes efficient, equitable and affordable health care by focusing on translational research.

 The HMRI HRE Unit offers all medical researchers and PhD students free initial consultations to discuss your grant proposal.